-Sometimes learners come to Goddard already trained and practicing in a modality – for instance as yoga teachers, nurses, health coaches, body workers, fitness trainers.
-In these cases, they want to use their work as a location for deeper reflection and learning.
+Sometimes learners come to Goddard already trained and practicing in a modality – for instance as community organizers, yoga teachers, nurses, artists, business owners, health coaches, community leaders, educators, arts administrators, body workers, writers, life coaches, etc. In these cases, they want to use their work as a location for deeper reflection and learning.

 Community Work as Engaged Practice